-The process known as SiteAdvisor belongs to software McAfee SiteAdvisor or McAfee SecurityCenter or McAfee Total Protection or McAfee Internet Security or McAfee Virtual Technician or McAfee AntiVirus Plus or McAfee SiteAdvisor Enterprise or McAfee Internet Security Suite by McAfee (www.mcafee.com).
+The process known as SiteAdvisor belongs to software McAfee SiteAdvisor or McAfee SecurityCenter or McAfee Total Protection or McAfee Internet Security or McAfee Virtual Technician or McAfee SiteAdvisor Enterprise or McAfee AntiVirus Plus or McAfee Internet Security Suite by McAfee (www.mcafee.com).

-The following programs have also been shown useful for a deeper analysis: Security Task Manager examines the active McIEPlg process on your computer and clearly tells you what it is doing.
-Malwarebytes' well-known anti-malware tool tells you if the McIEPlg.dll on your computer displays annoying ads, slowing it down.
+The following programs have also been shown useful for a deeper analysis: ASecurity Task Manager examines the active mcieplg process on your computer and clearly tells you what it is doing.
+Malwarebytes' well-known Banti-malware tool tells you if the mcieplg.dll on your computer displays annoying ads, slowing it down.
 This type of unwanted adware program is not considered by some antivirus software to be a virus and is therefore not marked for cleanup.